projecttacoma/fqm-execution/README.md

 ![Screenshot of Highlighted Clause Coverage HTML](./static/coverage-highlighting-example.png)

-HTML strings are returned for each group defined in the `Measure` resource as a lookup object `groupClauseCoverageHTML` which maps `group ID -> HTML string`
+HTML strings are returned for each group defined in the `Measure` resource in the lookup object, `groupClauseCoverageHTML`, which maps `group ID -> HTML string`

 ```typescript
 import { Calculator } from 'fqm-execution';